easyctf/writeups-2014/030-linux-basics-1.md

 In the first problem, we'll learn about a function called `ls`.
 Log in to the web shell, and type `cd /problems/ls` to get started.

+## Hint

+If you're still unsure how to solve this problem, ask for help on the chat or take a look on our Learn page.

 ## Solution

 ```bash